A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Background and related work

 Most of the path-following approaches presented above consider the problem of following a path defined in the position and orientation of the last trailer's axle.
 In this work, the nominal path obtained from the path planner is composed of full state information as well as nominal control signals.
 Furthermore, in a motion planning and path-following control architecture, it is crucial that all nominal vehicle states are followed to avoid collision with surrounding obstacles.
 To utilize all information in the nominal path, we presented a state-feedback controller with feedforward action in~\cite{Ljungqvist2016CDC}.
-The proposed path-following controller is proven to stabilize the path-following error dynamics for the G2T with a car-like tractor in backward motion around an arbitrary path that was generated from a set of kinematically feasible paths.
-The advantage of this approach is that the nominal path satisfies the system dynamics making it, in theory, possible to follow exactly.
+The proposed path-following controller is proven to stabilize the path-following error kinematics for the G2T with a car-like tractor in backward motion around a set of admissible paths.
+The advantage of this approach is that the nominal path satisfies the vehicle kinematics making it, in theory, possible to follow exactly.
 However, the developed stability result in~\cite{Ljungqvist2016CDC} fails to guarantee stability in continuous-time for motion plans that are combining forward and backward motion segments~\cite{LjungqvistACC2018}.
 In~\cite{LjungqvistACC2018}, we proposed a solution to this problem and presented a framework that is exploiting the fact that a lattice planner is combining a finite number of precomputed motion segments.
 Based on this, a framework is proposed for analyzing the behavior of the path-following error, how to design the path-following controller and how to potentially impose restrictions on the lattice planner to guarantee that the path-following error is bounded and decays towards zero.
 Based on this, the same framework is used in this work, where results from real-world experiments on a full-scale test vehicle are also presented.